ManicMiners/docs/_pages/ClassesCreatures.md

 - It is common to use a creature collection class in the trigger and use `=lastcreature` or `savecreature` in an event chain.
 - Undiscovered creatures and their triggers are inactive until they are discovered.

+>Specifying an id only works on creatures that are part of the map.
+There is no way to dynamically assign at runtime a creature using the id.

 ## Properties
 These are the class properties specific to creatures.
 Properties start with the dot `.` character followed by the name after the object variable or collection name.